Abdul Abdullahi

 Cabinet - Wednesday, 11th March, 2026 7.00 pm

-The Cabinet of Enfield Council met on Wednesday, 11 March 2026, approving several key strategies and plans.
-Decisions included the adoption of the Council Housing Service Plan for 2026/2027, the approval of the Digital Services Portfolio for 2026/2027, and the endorsement of the Exempt Supported Accommodation Strategy.
-The Cabinet also agreed to the distribution of the Crisis and Resilience Fund and approved an updated Corporate Complaints Policy.
+The Cabinet of Enfield Council met on Wednesday 11 March 2026 to discuss and approve several key strategies and plans.
+Decisions made included the approval of the Council Housing Service Plan for 2026/2027, the adoption of the Violence Against Women and Girls Strategy 2026-35, and the approval of the Digital Services Portfolio for 2026/2027.
+The Cabinet also agreed to the Exempt Supported Accommodation Strategy and its associated Commissioning Framework, alongside the allocation of funds for the Crisis and Resilience Fund.

 Decisions from Meetings